MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-conversion-options.md

 - Feature updates from 32-bit to 64-bit architectures aren't supported.
 All releases of Windows Server since Windows Server 2008 R2 are 64-bit only.
 - Feature updates from one language to another aren't supported.
 - If the server is an Active Directory domain controller, you can't convert it to a retail version.
 See [Upgrade Domain Controllers to Windows Server](../identity/ad-ds/deploy/upgrade-domain-controllers.md) for important information.
-- Feature updates from prerelease versions (previews) of Windows Server aren't supported.
+- Upgrades from prerelease versions (previews) of Windows Server aren't supported.
 Perform a clean install of Windows Server.
-- Feature updates that switch from a Server Core installation to a Server with Desktop Experience installation or vice versa aren't supported.
+- Upgrades that switch from a Server Core installation to a Server with Desktop Experience installation or vice versa aren't supported.
-- Feature updates from a previous Windows Server installation to an evaluation copy of Windows Server aren't supported.
+- Upgrades from a previous Windows Server installation to an evaluation copy of Windows Server aren't supported.
 Evaluation versions should be installed as clean installs.
-- When you feature update from a previous version to a new version, the default is to retain the existing operating system edition.
+- When you upgrade from a previous version to a new version, the default is to retain the existing operating system edition.
 For example, the default is to feature update from Standard (previous version) to Standard (new version), from Datacenter (previous version) to Datacenter (new version), or from Datacenter: Azure Edition (previous version) to Datacenter: Azure Edition (new version).
-- Alternatively, you can change to certain other editions when feature upgrading.
+- Alternatively, you can change to certain other editions when upgrading.
 You can change from Standard to Datacenter or to Datacenter: Azure Edition, or change from Datacenter to Datacenter: Azure Edition.
 You can't change from Datacenter to Standard edition or from Datacenter: Azure Edition to either Standard or Datacenter editions when feature upgrading.

 > [!NOTE]
-> If your server uses NIC Teaming, disable NIC Teaming prior to feature update, and then re-enable it after the process is complete.
+> If your server uses NIC Teaming, disable NIC Teaming prior to feature update, and then re-enable it after the upgrade is complete.
 See [NIC Teaming Overview](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831648(v=ws.11)) for details.

 ## Convert an evaluation version to a retail version